 - Butter: Be sure to keep it ice cold before using.

-- Dried currants: These are the more traditional ingredient but if you can't find them, you can substitute raisins in your bread.
+- Raisins or Dried Currants: Currants are the more traditional ingredient but if you can't find them, you can absolutely use raisins in your Irish soda bread.
 I recommend chopping them so they are smaller in size and mimic the texture of the currants.

 Make the Dough in a Stand Mixer

-The entire dough recipe is made right in a stand mixer.
+The entire soda bread dough recipe is made right in a stand mixer.

 It is important to keep the buttermilk and butter cold before using them.
 I recommend measuring the dry ingredients first and then prepping the dairy last.